Giaxasidis/velvet-pong-game/README.md

 ## Author

 Created and maintained by **KaloudasDev**.
-If you find this project useful or fun, feel free to give it a ⭐️ on GitHub!
+If you find this project useful or fun, feel free to give it a star on GitHub!

 ## Useful Links